pyscript/pyscript/docs/howtos/http-requests.md

-# How to make HTTP requests using `PyScript`, in pure Python
+# How to make HTTP requests using `PyScript`, in pure `Python`

-[Pyodide](https://pyodide.org), the runtime that underlies `PyScript`, does not have the `requests` module (or other similar modules) available by default, which are traditionally used to make HTTP requests in Python.
+[Pyodide](https://pyodide.org), the runtime that underlies `PyScript`, does not have the `requests` module (or other similar modules) available by default, which are traditionally used to make HTTP requests in `Python`.
 However, it is possible to make HTTP requests in Pyodide using the modern `JavaScript` `fetch` API ([docs](https://developer.mozilla.org/en-US/docs/Web/API/fetch)).
-This example shows how to make common HTTP request (GET, POST, PUT, DELETE) to an API, using only python code!
+This example shows how to make common HTTP request (GET, POST, PUT, DELETE) to an API, using only `Python` code!
 We will use asynchronous functions with async/await syntax, as concurrent code is preferred for HTTP requests.

-The purpose of this guide is not to teach the basics of HTTP requests, but to show how to make them from `PyScript` using python, since currently, the common tools such as `requests` and `httpx` are not available.
+The purpose of this guide is not to teach the basics of HTTP requests, but to show how to make them from `PyScript` using `Python`, since currently, the common tools such as `requests` and `httpx` are not available.

 ## Fetch

 The `fetch` API is a modern way to make HTTP requests.
 It is available in all modern browsers, and in Pyodide.

-Although there are two ways to use `fetch`, 1) using `JavaScript` from `PyScript`, and 2) using Pyodide's python wrapper, `Pyodide.http.pyfetch`, this example will only show how to use the python wrapper.
-Still, the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters) is a useful reference, as its parameters can be called from python using the `pyfetch` wrapper.
+Although there are two ways to use `fetch`, 1) using `JavaScript` from `PyScript`, and 2) using Pyodide's `Python` wrapper, `Pyodide.http.pyfetch`, this example will only show how to use the `Python` wrapper.
+Still, the [fetch documentation](https://developer.mozilla.org/en-US/docs/Web/API/fetch#parameters) is a useful reference, as its parameters can be called from `Python` using the `pyfetch` wrapper.

 ## Pyodide.http, pyfetch, and FetchResponse

-[Pyodide.http module](https://pyodide.org/en/stable/usage/api/python-api/http.html#module-pyodide.http) is a python API
+[Pyodide.http module](https://pyodide.org/en/stable/usage/api/python-api/http.html#module-pyodide.http) is a `Python` API
 for dealing with HTTP requests.
 It provides the `pyfetch` function as a wrapper for the `fetch` API, which returns a `FetchResponse` object whenever a request is made.
 Extra keyword arguments can be passed to `pyfetch` which will be passed to the `fetch` API.